asias/scylla-cluster-manager/README.md

 # NOTES
 - Development is only tested on Fedora 33.
-- It is tested to run on Fedora 31 and 33.
+- It is tested to run on Fedora 31 and Fedora 33 and Windows 10.
 - By default, this tool starts 3 nodes locally.
 - Kill the cluster before clicking the deploy again.
   For example: